docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-Opens the file at the specified path, as a Premiere Pro project.
+Opens the file at the specified path, as a Premiere Pro :ref:`project`.

 **Parameters**